-3. Request additional information
+2. Request additional information

 The LTC may request specific additional information from staff prior to consideration of first reading.
-If this alternative is selected, then the following resolution is recommended:
+Recommended wording for the resolution is as follows:

 That the Gambier Island Local Trust Committee request staff provide the following [specify information request] prior to further consideration of Draft Bylaw Nos.
-153 (OCP) and 154 (LUB).
+153 and 154.